dnsinogeorgos/conductor/README.md

 # Database Conductor
 Creates a ZFS pool on a block device, manages an hierarchy of snapshots and clones.
-In tandem
 Includes tool to control the conductor service (conductorctl.py).

 ### Nomenclature: